drone/docs/content/install/installation_overview.md

 This section provides basic instructions for installing Drone using [docker-compose](https://docs.docker.com/compose/).
 The below configuration (save it as `docker-compose.yaml`) can be used to start the Drone server with a single agent.
 It relies on a number of environment variables that you must set before running `docker-compose up`.
 The variables are described below.

+Each agent is able to process one build by default.
+If you have 4 agents installed and connected to the Drone server, your system will process 4 builds in parallel.

+{{% alert %}}
+You can add more agents to increase the number of parallel builds.
+{{% /alert %}}

 ```yaml
 version: '2'